 - A. Promotion within a job series: An employee can move from a lower paid position/classification to a higher paid position/classification with increased authority and responsibility (e.g. moving from a Maintenance Worker I to a Maintenance Worker II).
 This type of promotion does not create a new vacancy or reset an employee's anniversary date for performance evaluation purposes and pay range step increases.
-The resulting pay increase will be one-step or 3.5%.
+This will typically coincide with the employees' annual review.
+The employee will receive the merit increase based on the employee's annual appraisal, moving the employee to the next step.
+The resulting pay increase for the promotion within a job series will be one (1) step, or three and one-half percent (3.5%) after the annual performance appraisal and merit increases have been given.
 Managers wishing to make these moves will submit a recommendation to the department head and review with human resources and City Manager.
-This promotion does not involve a competitive process and will typically coincide with the employee's annual review.
 Exceptions to this timing will be considered on a case-by-case basis.
-The employee will not serve a probationary period.

-B.

-Promotion due to departmental reorganization and reclassification: An employee may be promoted through a department reorganization and subsequent actions or through reclassification of the job description.
+The employee will not serve a probationary period. - B. Promotion due to departmental reorganization and reclassification: An employee may be promoted through departmental reorganization and subsequent actions or through reclassification of the job description.
 This type of promotion does not create a new vacancy but does reset an employee's anniversary date for performance evaluation purposes and pay range step increases.
-These changes will be proposed by the department director to human resources and City Manager.
-These changes will result in a one-step or 3.5% increase.
+These changes will be proposed by the Department Head to Human Resources and the City Manager.
+These changes will result in a move to the next highest step in the new salary range, if available, that provides for a minimum increase of five percent (5%) but no more than a two (2) step increase.
 The employee will serve a trial period.
 This promotion does not involve a competitive process.
-Note: this does not include positions that are placed on a higher range level due to classification/compensation analysis.

-C. Promotion into a vacant position: Promotion into a vacant position occurs when an employee, through the normal recruitment process for an existing vacancy, is selected for a different AFSCME position in a higher pay range.
+Note: this does not include positions that are placed on a higher range level due to classification/compensation analysis. - C. Promotion into a vacant position: Promotion into a vacant position occurs when an employee, through the normal recruitment process for an existing vacancy, is selected for a different Union position in a higher pay range.
 This type of promotion does not change an employee's seniority for the purpose of benefit accruals but does reset the employee's anniversary date for performance evaluation purposes and pay range step increases.
-An employee selected for promotion shall move to the next highest step in the new salary range if available that provides for a minimum increase of 5%.
+An employee selected for a promotion shall move to the next highest step in the new salary range if available, that provides for the equivalent of a two (2) step increase.
+Should the promotion occur within thirty (30) days prior to an employees' annual performance evaluation and merit increase, the employee will earn the merit increase based on the employees' annual performance evaluation and merit and does not reset the employees' anniversary date for performance evaluation purposes.
 The employee will serve a trial period.
 This promotion involves a competitive process.